 5. Choose the Captcha type.

 You can choose the type of Captcha and all the necessary features for it.
 For example, we enable the “Optical Character Recognition” if you want the users to recognize the generated characters.

 In order to simplify the understanding of what to do, we recommend you to write a clear explanation of the task for the user in the “Captcha title” input field – for example: “Recognize the numbers”.
 We also recommend you to enable the “Reload Button” option for Captcha.

 After you’ve chosen all the necessary settings don’t forget to save the changes by clicking the “Save Changes” button.
 As a result of all the adjustments, your login page will add the Captcha feature under the username and password fields.

 8. Install a Professional version by necessity.

 You have noticed the sections which are highlighted with beige color for sure.
-The features, hidden in these sections can offer you significantly more options, what in turn can let you make more preferable adjustments on the site.
-In order to activate these features you need to upgrade the plugin by choosing the Pro version of it, what becomes possible by a click of the “Upgrade to Pro” button.
+The features, hidden in these sections can offer you significantly more options, which in turn can let you make more preferable adjustments on the site.
+In order to activate these features, you need to upgrade the plugin by choosing the Pro version of it, which becomes possible by a click of the “Upgrade to Pro” button.

 The up-to-date internet world provides an unlimited choice of services and enlarges the possibilities of any business considerably.
 But under no circumstances, can let us forget that along with all the possibilities the world web contains millions of threats, able to bring enough unwanted problems or even financial losses to the site’s owner.
 If your website is equipped with plugins of security already, it won’t go amiss, if you set the Captcha feature on your login and registration pages.
 Remember: “It’s better to be safe than sorry”!